• Study level

 • 2 CM Introduction to tectonics.

-• 1TD of reading techniques and work on theoretical geological maps (recognition of unconformities, folds and faults; estimation of dips; work on small simple sections).
+• 1TD of reading techniques and work on theoretical geological maps (recognition of unconformities, folds and faults; estimation of dips; work on small, simple sections).

 Read more

-Know how to recognize a sedimentary rock and define its formation environment.
+Recognize sedimentary rock and define its formation environment.

 Know how to draw a sample.